 A STRUCTURED APPROACH TO AN UNSTRUCTURED ISSUE

-The Workforce Retirement Transition Model™ provides a formal framework for addressing retirement timing uncertainty while protecting HR teams from advisory gray zones.
+The Workforce Retirement Transition Model™ is our proprietary, formal framework that addresses employee uncertainty about retirement timing while protecting HR teams from gray areas in advisory guidance.

 A FIRST-MOVER ADVANTAGE